drhitchen/basic-rag/README.md

 ```

 ### 5. Add Local Documents
 Place your documents (e.g., PDFs) in the designated `data/` folder.
-To test with the sample UnlockTheKetoCodeShoppingList.pdf from Dr. Gundry, copy it to the `data/` folder.
+Or, to test with the sample keto shopping list from Dr. Gundry, copy `UnlockTheKetoCodeShoppingList.pdf` to the `data/` folder.
 Here are some example prompts to try with this file.

 #### Sample Prompts: